I-35W Saint Anthony Falls Bridge: Funding

 Minnesotans at a US DOT press conference.
 Left to right: Gov. Tim Pawlenty, Mayor R. T. Rybak, Secretary Mary Peters behind Rep. Keith Ellison (speaking), Rep. Betty McCollum and Sen. Norm Coleman.

 Within hours of the previous bridge's demise, politicians pledged to rebuild the bridge at an accelerated pace.
 Federal transportation officials pledged US$5 million for the cleanup and recovery.
-U.S. Representative Jim Oberstar, who represented Minnesota's 8th congressional district and chaired the House Transportation Committee, introduced an earmark to direct a minimum of $250 million to help replace the bridge; the bill passed the House unanimously on August 3 as Republican Senator Norm Coleman and Democratic–Farmer–Labor (DFL) Senator Amy Klobuchar introduced companion legislation in the Senate.
+U.S. Representative Jim Oberstar, who represented Minnesota's 8th congressional district and chaired the House Transportation Committee, introduced an earmark to direct a minimum of US$250 million to help replace the bridge; the bill passed the House unanimously on August 3 as Republican Senator Norm Coleman and Democratic–Farmer–Labor (DFL) Senator Amy Klobuchar introduced companion legislation in the Senate.
 President George W. Bush signed the legislation on August 6, 2007, after visiting the site on August 4.
 After months of wrangling with Congress over spending proposals, President Bush signed the spending bill that included funding for the bridge on December 26, 2007.

 Design debate

 Minneapolis Mayor R. T. Rybak (DFL) said that future needs and policy considerations shouldn't be ignored in the rush to build a replacement and sought a new bridge able to handle increased traffic as well as mass transit.
 Meetings between state transportation officials (MnDOT), Rybak, State Transportation Commissioner Carol Molnau, and Governor Tim Pawlenty yielded a desire to build a 10 lane bridge that will last 100 years, with the possibility of bus rapid transit or light rail lines.
 Rybak said, "Transit needs to play some role in this or otherwise we would need to build a much wider bridge in the future."
 At a public forum in Roseville, hundreds of Twin Cities residents participated in a discussion about the bridge design.
 The overriding theme of the crowd was a desire to plan for the bridge's use of mass transit.
 Commissioner Molnau, in conjunction with Metropolitan Council Chairman Peter Bell, recommended that light rail not be incorporated in the new bridge design.
 But Pawlenty, responding to constituents and the mayor, directed MnDOT to design the bridge to be light rail-ready.
-He said the estimated additional $20 to $35 million would be paid for by the state.
+He said the estimated additional US$20 to US$35 million would be paid for by the state.